LoginRadius/docs/content/guide/oidc/index.md

 ### Implicit Flow

 The implicit flow requests tokens without explicit client authentication, instead of using the redirect URI to verify the client identity.
-Because of this, refresh tokens are not allowed, nor is this flow suitable for long lived access tokens.
+Because of this, refresh tokens are not allowed, nor is this flow suitable for long-lived access tokens.
 From the client application's point of view, this is the simplest to implement, as there is only one round trip to the openid&nonce={Unique Generated nonce}`

 **Available Query Parameters**